renderorange/weather-api/README.txt

 # DEPENDENCIES

-This project is built using nodejs and utilizes both deconstructing assignment and template literals from ES6.
+This project is built using nodejs and utilizes both deconstructing assignment from ES6.
 Because of this, the latest (or newer) nodejs is recommended.

 The http library is used but is included through nodejs core.
 No additional installation is required.